Mal Peet

-Malcolm Charles Peet (5 October 1947 – 2 March 2015) was an English author and illustrator best known for young adult fiction.
+Malcolm Charles Peet (5 October 1947 – 2 March 2015) was an English writer and illustrator best known for young adult fiction.
 He has won several honours including the Brandford Boase, the Carnegie Medal and the Guardian Prize, British children's literature awards that recognise "year's best" books.
 Three of his novels feature football and the fictional South American sports journalist Paul Faustino.
 The Murdstone Trilogy (2014) and "Mr Godley's Phantom" were his first works aimed at adult readers.

 Biography

 Peet grew up on a council estate in North Walsham, Norfolk, the eldest of three siblings, in a family that he describes as "emotionally impaired".
 He attended the Paston School and spent one year at the University of Warwick studying English and American literature, but graduated later, eventually earning an M.A. degree there.
 He worked at a variety of jobs, including writer for educational publishers, before deciding to start a novel at age 52.
 He lived in Exmouth, Devon with his wife Elspeth Graham and their son Tom.
 He also had two children, Lauren and Charlie, from a previous relationship, and there are now four grandchildren - Grace, Ezra, Nella and Frieda.